qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 converting styles to rule-based.

-If the datasource of the layer is a database (PostGIS, MSSQL, Oracle or Spatialite), you can also save your layer style inside a table of the database.
+If the datasource of the layer is a database (PostGIS, MSSQL, Oracle or Spatialite), you can also save your layer style inside a table (named `layer_styles`) of the database.
 Just click on :menuselection:`Save Style` combobox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file if applicable and check if the style is the default style.
 You can add several style in the database.
 However each table can have only one default style.

-.. note:: **local database** vs **datasource database**

-   It exists two kind of database in the database ecosystem: local database and datasource database.
-Local database is file-based database, like Spatialite, and is easier to use and manage.
-However only one user can edit the database information at the same time.
-Datasource database is service- based database and should be hosted somewhere (either in your computer or in a remote server).
-It is more complexe to manage however several users can edit the same table at the same time.

-   So local database is easier to share with other users in an external organisation or with remote users who can't have access to a service based database due to restriction access.
-Datasource database is easier to share styles within an organisation and allows several users to share their styles from a common location.

-..
-ToDo: It might also be nice to add the tip about restoring style table while restoring a database
+.. note:: You can only save your style in database if the layer come from such database.
+You can't mix databases (layer in Oracle and style in MSSQL for instance).

+.. note:: **Restore and Save default style**

+   You can save the current style as the default style for the layer or overwrite the current style by the default one for current layer.

+   Interface could ask you from which (or to which) database you want to take (or save) the default style in case a database is used.
+For instance, if layer comes from PostgreSQL database, you can save the style in this database.
+You can restore the default style either from this database or from the local database.

+   Local database is a SQLite database in the :file:`~/.qgis2/` directory (where QGIS stores its local settings).

+See also the tip in :ref:`sec_postgis_details` for more information on backup of PostGIS database with layers and styles saved by QGIS.

 When loading a layer in QGIS, if a default style already exists for this layer, QGIS will load the layer and its style.
 After you modified the layer style,